 Website Statement and FAQs

-Newman University has become aware of a data security incident that had affected one of Newman University’s third party providers, Blackbaud.
+On 16 July 2020 Newman University become aware of a data security incident that had affected one of Newman University’s third party providers, Blackbaud.

 Blackbaud is one of the world’s largest providers of client relationship management (CRM) services and is used globally by many universities and charities.
 They are a respected provider of education and third Sector CRM systems, which is one of the reasons why Newman University chose Blackbaud to be responsible for its database.

 Like many other universities and educational establishments, we were informed by Blackbaud that it discovered in May 2020 that it had fallen victim to a cyber security incident on its systems.
 Blackbaud have provided reassurances that that they have taken steps to mitigate the impact of the incident and any risk to information.
 Notwithstanding these reassurances, we chose to inform our enquirers, applicants and alumni of this incident so that they can be better informed.
 If your personal data was part of this incident then we have contacted you individually.

 Based on what we and other universities have been told by Blackbaud, there is no need for individuals to take any specific actions.
 Based on the nature of the incident, their research, and third party (including law enforcement) investigation, Blackbaud has no reason to believe that any data will be disseminated or otherwise made available publicly.
 No credit or debit information is stored by Newman University on the CRM system.
 However, these incidents serve as a reminder to remain alert and vigilant to unexpected or suspicious communications and online activity.

 We recognise that this will come as unsettling news to our community and are deeply sorry that this has happened.
 Some further information about the incident is set out below.
 Those requiring more information may wish to read the FAQ section below, check back to this website for further updates or contact firstname.lastname@example.org